 Do you agree with UO's decision to suspend Pharaoh Brown for his part in the snowball fight?

-The video reportedly went viral after it was posted on Reddit, the Daily Emerald first reported, generating thousands of comments and millions of views on social media.
+The video reportedly went viral after it was posted on Reddit, the Daily Emerald first reported, generating thousands of comments and ire on social media.
 Many on the site are accusing Ducks football players of being actively involved in the melee.